Rachel's Page

 Abilities

-Janken (ジャン拳)
+Rock-Paper-Scissors (ジャン拳)

 Broken up, refers to wolves; refers to fangs; refers to wind; refers to fists or fighting styles.

-Kamehameha (かめはめ波)
+Kamehameha Wave (かめはめ波)

 Also spelled カメハメ波 in the anime.
 Because the kamehame portion is written only in kana, it doesn't have a distinct meaning.
 But the final means "wave."
 However, kame is a homophone for ("turtle"), which is reminiscent of the technique's creator.
 The entire name is also a homophone for Kamehameha, as in the Hawaiian king.